fraterrisus/walkthroughs/aethus/items.md

 *Cost:* 2x Kalynite Ore &mdash; or &mdash; 2x Kaloxite Ore

 A construction material of which you will use hundreds, and probably produce hundreds more than that.
 But that's what [Storage Silos](#storage-silo) are for.
-You *can* sell them at the [Trade Node](#trade-node), but don't expect much in return.
+You *can* sell them at the [Trade Node](#trade-node), but don't expect much.

 {% endaethusitem %}
 {% aethusitem 'Kalynite Frame' %}